 All that said, it’s shocking to find that 38 percent of employees who track time said they still use manual processes like paper time cards and traditional punch clocks.
 We suspect that this trend will change as more people discover the benefits of accurate time tracking.

 How Crews and Groups of Employees Track Time

 Crews and mobile workforces often start and end their job site workdays at the same time each day, and this was reflected in the data.
-Many people admitted to having a manager track their time, and 18 percent of our subjects say they have a manager track their hours for them.
+Many people admitted to having a manager track their time with a time clock app, and 18 percent of our subjects say they have a manager track their hours for them.
 Meanwhile, 38 percent write in their own hours.